The sprint backlog is the set of items that were selected at the start of the sprint to achieve them during the sprint following the sprint objective.

 Sprint backlog definition

-As I explained in the introduction to this article, the sprint backlog is the set of items that were selected in sprint opening (sprint planning) with the aim:
+As I explained in the introduction to this article, the sprint backlog is the set of items that the team select during the sprint planning with the aim:

 - answer at the sprint goal

 - to increment the product of new things:

 - new functionalities

 - new functions

 - the plan to deliver the selected items (technical sub-tasks, prioritization …)

 Indeed, some teams forget to define the plan to deliver all the items of it.

 The development team will create a new sprint backlog at each sprint.
 Indeed, the product owner is not responsible or owner of it.